25-MDDN242/time-based-media-pacire/README.md

 ### THIS IS YOUR README

 For my Clock Design what I want to create is a visual clock inspired by Norse Mythology.
 Especially the Story of Skoll and Hati the two wolves that chase the sun and moon.
 To create my quick sketch of my concept I used Adobe Photoshop to make the quick sketch for the concept.
+It is not a very detailed sketch but just a rough idea of what I want for my clock design.